lwhiteley/gravatar-api/README.md

 ### Secure Endpoint

-You can specify retrieving the secure version of the URL by passing a third `BOOLEAN` parameter
+You can specify retrieving the secure version of the URL by setting the `secure` property to `true`

 #### Example
 ```javascript